Monday, February 1, 2021

 Emotional reactions to phenomena are of central concern in Buddhist soteriology.
 The following excerpt from the Pāli canon describes it as the very root of cyclic existence–the process whereby beings are repeatedly reborn again and again in saṃsāra:

 "On seeing a visible form with the eye, hearing a sound with the ear, smelling an odour with the nose, tasting a flavour with the tongue, touching a tangible with the body, cognizing an idea with the mind [this indicates the eighteen dhatus of sense, object, and resultant consciousness for each of the six senses], he lusts after it if it is likable, or has ill will towards it if it is dislikable [dependent upon ignorance of its true nature he produces greed and hatred].
 He abides without mindfulness of the body established and with mind limited while he does not understand as they actually are the deliverance of mind and the deliverance by understanding wherein those evil unwholesome states cease without remainder.
 Engaged as he is in favouring and opposing, when he feels any feeling, whether pleasant or painful or neither-painful-nor-pleasant [=the three types of feeling], he relishes that feeling, affirms and accepts it.
 Relishing arises in him when he does that.
 Now any relishing of those feelings is clinging.
 With his clinging as a condition, being; with being as a condition, birth; with birth as a condition, ageing and death come to be, and also sorrow and lamentation, pain, grief and despair.
-That is how there is an origin to this whole aggregate mass of suffering." (in Ñāṇamoli, 1992, 251-252)
+That is how there is an origin to this whole aggregate mass of suffering." (in Ñāṇamoli 1992, 251-252)

-Here, the Buddha clearly shows how the act of "favoring and opposing" is a crucial link in the process of being continually reborn in saṃsāra.
-Craving what is "likable" and having "ill will" toward the dislikable is the "origin to this whole aggregate mass of suffering".
-To move away from saṃsāra, we must give up reacting to pleasure and pain.
-When reading this passage cited above, the key question to keep in mind is to what extent the 'relishing' of pleasant or neither-painful-nor-pleasant feelings are fitting descriptions of experiences we have had of listening to music.
+When reading the passage cited above, the key question to keep in mind is to what extent the 'relishing' of pleasant or neither-painful-nor-pleasant feelings are fitting descriptions of experiences we have had of listening to music.
 We have to question if we honestly can say that music listening is not about feeling a pleasant feeling and relishing, affirming, and accepting that feeling.
 My guess is that most people would report that when we listen to music, it is not rare to like what we hear–to feel some kind of pleasure.

 At the same time, we can feel that there is truth to the statement that aesthetic relishing is a feeling that is more 'wholesome' than taking pleasure in sense objects.
 It is widely recognized that the relishing we experience during musical attunements, as well as other aesthetic encounters, is different from 'ordinary' ways of liking: it is rooted in a certain 'detached' attitude–an attitude of aesthetic distance.
 It is maybe not so much a pleasure we feel but a kind of equanimous joy that is more wholesome than ordinary liking.
 But the Buddha also emphasizes that even the 'wholesome' joy that comes from the very act of giving up "pleasure and pain" must be abandoned.
 In the Sāmañãphala Sutta, the Buddha sketches a meditative progression of how giving up "pleasure and pain" first leads to a kind of "joy and happiness" but how in the end, even this "desire for joy" has to be given up in order to attain a "pure equanimity" completely beyond likes and dislikes:

 "...by letting go of happiness and unhappiness, as a result of the earlier disappearance of pleasure and pain, a monk lives having attained the pure equanimity and mindfulness of the fourth absorption, which is free of happiness and unhappiness.
 He sits suffusing this very body with a mind that is thoroughly purified and cleansed, so that there is no part of his body that is untouched by that thoroughly purified and cleansed mind."
-(Gethin, 2008, 29)
+(Gethin 2008, 29)

 The goal of the Buddhist path is a way of experiencing that is thoroughly purified from all attachments and all acts of approval: even being attached to the state of equanimity is overcome.
 The question then becomes to what extent musical attunements are possible to lead us to such a goal.
 In order to begin answering this question, we need to look closer at the nature of the 'aesthetic distance' that is said to accompany musical attunements.